 If You Feel Miserable, You Probably Haven’t Put Enough Effort into Loving Yourself

 I’ve spent very little time in my life loving myself.
 I’ve berated myself.
-Judged myself.
-Abused myself with substances and behaviors that at first made me feel better, but in time always made me feel worse.
-I’ve finally found that self-hate doesn’t work … but self-love does.
+I’ve judged myself.
+I’ve abused myself with substances and behaviors that at first made me feel better, but in time always made me feel worse.
+I’ve finally found that self-hate doesn’t work … but self-love works miracles.

 Maybe there’s a purpose to your struggle with figuring out what love is and isn’t for you, too.
 Maybe the most important step you need to take in your life is to love yourself more and more and more.